Major highways in the UAE you should know about

 This Dubai-Sharjah route is particularly popular because it’s toll-free and a good option for those who live in Sharjah and work in Dubai.
 From Sharjah, the E311 connects to Ajman, leading into Umm Al Quwain and then finally to the E11 in Ras Al Khaimah.

-E611: EMIRATES ROAD
+E611: EMIRATES BYPASS ROAD

-E611, commonly known as the Emirates Road in Dubai, stretches 110 km long.
+E611, commonly known as the Emirates Bypass Road in Dubai, stretches 110 km long.
 This highway in the UAE runs parallel to the E311 and serves as an alternative route for those looking to travel between Abu Dhabi and the Northern Emirates without passing through Dubai.
 To summarise, Emirates Road connects Abu Dhabi to Sharjah, Ajman, Ras Al Khaimah and Umm Al Quwain without passing through Dubai.

 E44: AL KHAIL ROAD

 People who want to travel between Hatta and Dubai can use the E44 route, even with the Dubai-Hatta express bus.
 This major highway in the UAE is also referred to as the Dubai-Hatta Highway, Al Khail Road, Al Aweer Road or the Ras Al Khor Road.
-It’s nothing to be confused about, different stretches of the highway are called different names, but they’re all E44 and they lead you to all the fun activities in Hatta awaiting you.
+It’s nothing to be confused – different stretches of the highway are called different names, but they’re all E44, and they lead you to all the fun activities in Hatta awaiting you.
 The E44 also connects the country to Oman.

 E66: DUBAI-AL AIN ROAD

-Next on our list of major highways in the UAE is E66 or the Dubai-Al Ain Road.
-In 2018, this road was renamed Tahnoun Bin Mohammed Al Nahyan Road, in honour of the Sheikh Tahnoun, the Ruler’s Representative in the Eastern Region of Abu Dhabi.
+Next on our list of major highways in the UAE is the E66 or the Dubai-Al Ain Road.
+In 2018, this road was renamed Tahnoun Bin Mohammed Al Nahyan Road in honour of Sheikh Tahnoun, the Ruler’s Representative in the Eastern Region of Abu Dhabi.
 Linking Dubai to Al Ain, this expressway begins at the Wafi Mall junction on the E11 and runs perpendicular to the E611, E311 and E44 routes.
 The E66 ends in Al Ain city, close to the Al Hili area.

 E77: SHEIKH KHALIFA BIN ZAYED ROAD